Skip to content ↓

 PE

-PE will take place every Thursday this half term, when you will complete handball and tag rugby lessons.
+PE will take place every Friday this half term, when you will complete tennis and outdoor adventurous activities lessons.

 For PE sessions please bring the following: